ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-auth.md

 ray job submit --address http://localhost:8265  -- python -c "import ray; ray.init(); print(ray.cluster_resources())"
 ```

-The job should succeed if your cloud user has the necessary Kubernetes RBAC permissions (you may need to configure additional RBAC rules for your cloud user).
+The job should succeed if your cloud user has the necessary Kubernetes RBAC permissions.
+You may need to configure additional RBAC rules for your cloud user.

 ## View the Ray dashboard (optional)